 Dun Holm provided an ideally defended site for the resting place of St Cuthbert.
 It was on high ground protected on three sides by the steep wooded gorge of the River Wear.
 Firstly however the site had to be cleared of its thick woodland and the wood provided ideal building material for the first houses in the newly born City of Durham.

-A small temporary church supposedly built from the boughs of the trees to house St Cuthbert’s coffin and this building is said to have occupied the site of the present church of St Mary le Bow or perhaps the site now occupied the church of St Oswald at Elvet across the river.
+A small temporary church supposedly built from the boughs of the trees to house St Cuthbert’s coffin and this building long said to have occupied the site of the present church of St Mary le Bow is now thought to have occupied the spot on or near to St Oswald’s church just across the river at Elvet.

 The people who constructed the new minster came from all parts of Northumbria from the Coquet to the River Tees and were employed by Uchtred, a powerful Anglo-Saxon earl who ruled the whole region.
 The minster was presided over by the Bishop called Aldhun who was Uchted’s Father-in-Law.
 Aldhun was the first Bishop of Durham but had previously been the Bishop of nearby Chester-le-Street where he was still an important landowner.